phodal/awesome-iot/README.md

 ## Robotics

+* [AirSim](https://github.com/Microsoft/AirSim) -  is a simulator for drones (and soon other vehicles) built on Unreal Engine.
 * **[artoo ★ 1269 ⧗ 0](https://github.com/hybridgroup/artoo)** - Ruby framework for robotics and the Internet of Things.
 * **[hubot ★ 10481 ⧗ 0](https://github.com/github/hubot)** - A customizable life embetterment robot.